 Mark was recognised for his work on changing culture by being made a finalist in the HSJ Chief Executive of the Year (2017) after less than 18 months in post.

 Director of Policy and Strategy and Deputy Chief Executive

-She has a degree in Modern Languages from the University in Manchester and is the chair of the corporation of a 16–19 college in Hampshire and is a trustee of GambleAware, a leading charity committed to minimising gambling-related harm.
+She has a degree in Modern Languages from the University in Manchester, for ten years was a board member and then chair of a 16–19 college in Hampshire and is a trustee of GambleAware, a leading charity committed to minimising gambling-related harm.

 Nottinghamshire Healthcare NHS Foundation Trust

 Alongside his duties in the NHS, Dean is also a non-executive director with the parliamentary and health services ombudsman.

 Cumbria Partnership Foundation Trust and North Cumbria University Hospitals Trust

 Sharon has acted as a lead on a full range of public private partnerships, including PFI and LIFT and is also an associate fellow of the Nuffield Trust.

 Central London Community Healthcare NHS Trust